dr-mohammad-kashif/Healthcare_Transformation_Portfolio/Medical_Writing_Portfolio/Top_Neurology_Symptoms.md

 These five key symptoms make up a large share of clinic visits in neurology.
 Though some stem from harmless issues, certain ones demand quick action.
 Using a structured clinical approach and diagnostic tests and tools when needed separates common cases from severe brain or nerve conditions.
 Getting checked early leads to better results for patients; spotting these patterns early helps medical staff respond faster and more accurately.

-# Disclaimer: This material is educational in nature and does not constitute medical or clinical advice.
-For any health concerns or persistent symptoms, please consult a licensed healthcare professional.
+# Disclaimer: This information is purely educational and does not amount to medical advice.
+If you feel unwell or if your symptoms persist, contact a duly licensed healthcare professional.